chordzinstitute-ui/chordz_ins/README.md

 # chordz_ins
-chordz institute is a website for learning music
+chordz institute is a website for music education